 The course requires students to apply their knowledge and demonstrate their skills in a variety of real-world scenarios.
 Throughout the course, students build vocabulary in contexts related to course themes.
 Instead of relying on isolated vocabulary lists, teachers do better to focus on students' acquisition of contextualized vocabulary through authentic sources.
-To improve students' success in interpreting charts and visuals, teachers can actively teach the vocabulary found in such visuals and should help students to understand how numerical concepts are presented in German (for example: 0,7%).
+To improve students' success in interpreting charts and visuals, teachers can actively teach the vocabulary found in such visuals and should help students to understand how numerical concepts are presented in Spanish (for example: 0,7%).

 In this unit, students encounter practice multiple-choice questions associated with promotional materials, letters, conversations, and charts; tasks presented in the format students will see on the AP Exam.
 Consistent exposure to these will build students' skills and helps them to prepare for the exam.
+A consistent exposure to the exam's format in this and in subsequent units helps prepare students for the AP Exam.